DalYoon/nuber-server/notes/EN/1_8_Graphql_To_Typescript.md

 ```

 - to proceed merging process above, you need `babel-rumtime` as dev dependency
-- after all, you can get `graph.d.ts` file, and it contains all types you defined in `.graphql` files, so you are be able to call your custom types for your typescript code, for example like resolvers
+- after all, you can get `graph.d.ts` file, and it contains all types you defined in `.graphql` files, so you are able to call your custom types for your typescript code, for example like resolvers

 ## issue